 The world our students will inherit and inhabit will be vastly different and even more complex than the one we know today.
 Even now, leaders in our own community and across the globe face similar issues: the environment, health care, poverty, education and international relations, to name a few.

-The mission of the Center for Civic and Global Leadership is to instill in our Fellows a responsibility for understanding and engaging the intricate and systemic challenges facing the global community: the environment; health care; international relations; poverty; and education.
+The mission of the Batten Civic and Global Leadership Program is to instill in our Fellows a responsibility for understanding and engaging the intricate and systemic challenges facing the global community: the environment; health care; international relations; poverty; and education.
 This innovative programming provides outstanding, dedicated students opportunities to pursue a four-year, multidisciplinary and experiential course of study grounded in developing actionable solutions to real-world issues.
 Fellows engage in deep intellectual investigation in a chosen field and participate in leadership programs to build critical skills necessary to effect real change in our world.
-The Center will reinforce and strengthen Norfolk Academy's commitment to producing principled, civic-minded leaders for tomorrow.
+The Program will reinforce and strengthen Norfolk Academy's commitment to producing principled, civic-minded leaders for tomorrow.
+Our leadership curriculum, considered among the best in the nation, routinely brings educators to campus to study our approach.